 Suggested ideal vitamin D levels range between 40 and 80 ng/mL.
 A daily dose of 1000–4000 IU (25–100 micrograms) ensures optimal blood levels for most people when sun exposure is less than optimal.
 Ill people may need extra supplementation.

 Vitamin D is fat-soluble so it stays in your body until it is used up.
-It is wise to get your levels checked periodically to make sure you are not deficient or taking too much.
+Get your levels checked periodically to make sure you are not deficient or taking too much.

 A zinc deficiency has been linked to weaker immunity and greater risk of infection.